In my opinion, the Bondi to Coogee coastal walk is the best way to spend a half day in Sydney.

 Bondi is one of the most beautiful beaches in Sydney.
 Yes, it’s one of the more developed Sydney beaches, but it’s fun to experience both the beach and the beach culture along Campbell Parade and Hall Street.

 A few tips for enjoying Bondi Beach if you’re cool with spending some cash:

 - Do happy hour at The Bucket List.
 Locals might scorn it, but it doesn’t get much better than $5 champagne at a table on the beach boardwalk.
 Outside of happy hour, everything is pretty pricey.

 - If you want to learn how to surf, Bondi is the place.
-It’s said to have gentler waves in some parts, ideal for beginner surfers.
-There are also a few outlets in town where you can sign up for surf lessons or rent a board and wetsuit.
+North Bondi is known to have smaller waves, ideal for beginner surfers.
+Lets Go Surfing is probably the most popular/convenient surf school in Bondi, but there are a few other places around where you can sign up for surf lessons or rent a board and wetsuit.

 - Grab a cone from Gelato Messina.
 Considered some of the best gelato in Sydney, Gelato Messina kills it with all sorts of unique flavor combos (e.g. poached figs in marsala, toast and butter with crunch bar, peanut butter with malt biscuits and nutella).

 - Swim and spa time at Bondi Icebergs.
 It may not be the frugal option, but paying for the privilege of swimming in one of the most beautiful ocean pools you can imagine is well worth it at least one time.
 AU$8 admission includes access to the pool and sauna.

 - Enjoy a healthy, delicious brunch.
 Bondi’s definitely not short on hip cafes, but a few favorites include Speedos, Harry’s, Brown Sugar, Lox Stock and Barrel, and The Well.